yias/socketStream/README.md

 $ mkdir dependencies
 ```

-2) go inside the folder dependencies and clone the rapidjson library from https://github.com/Tencent/rapidjson/
+2) go inside the folder dependencies and clone the rapidjson library from their [github repo](https://github.com/Tencent/rapidjson/)

 ```bash
 $ cd dependencies